Part 1 - The Gathering Storm

 At the president's residence, located on a small peninsula, Anthony contacts Ishmael.
 He tells him that the Army has the peninsula sealed off with a division of troops, ostensibly for protection.
 In reality the president and his cabinet are prisoners.
 He gives Ishmael the information needed to launch an amphibious assault.
 A ship operated by the League moves in and releases a small fleet of commandos, which quickly neutralizes the Secret Service detail and occupies the house where the president and the cabinet are.

 The president and the cabinet members are herded into a dining room and seated at a table.
 Shortly afterwards Ishmael enters.
-He again describes their situation and their complete impotence.
+He describes their situation and their complete impotence.
 Their initial display of bravado quickly evaporates, particularly when Ishmael informs them that if an acceptable resolution is not achieved they they will all die.
 Having looked for so long to Anthony for guidance they now turn to him.
 He advises them to capitulate, after which Ishmael takes the president away for a private conference.

 Luther and his people return to their homes, and Grant and his community help them rebuild.
 Jerry, with no immediate plans, says he might return to Arkansas, but not to Little Rock.
 Tommy decides he might, if he can find a suitable candidate among his girlfriends, settle down in a stable relationship.
 Carter and Jessica, watching television, notice that the non-stop coverage of the war has been replaced by the usual pre-war entertainment programming, and wonder how successful they have really been.